CormacMcCarthy/Latin-101/hw5.md

 1. **Meleager was the son of Oineus, king of Calydon.**
-Meleager filius Oinei erat, rex Caludonis.
+Meleager filius erat Oinei, regis Caludonis.

 2. **His mother was Althaea.**
 Eius mater Althaea erat.